Happy Columbus Day, everyone!

 Discoverer of Ohio

 The founders of Columbus, Ohio set out west from the state of Pennsylvania believing they’d found a faster route to the middle of fucking nowhere, but discovered an entire state of which they were the capital, complete with one of the largest universities in the United States and bustling research, chemical, and aeronautics industries, but somehow still achieving their goal of being in the middle of fucking nowhere at the same time.

 Discoverer of immortality in the form of ignominy

 Toward the end of his life, Christopher Columbus was deeply ashamed of his horrific atrocities, but assumed that over the centuries it would “blow over” and that his name would be lost to history.
-More than two centuries after his death, after thinking he was “getting away with it” and getting overshadowed both by more legit explorers like Amerigo Vespucci and John Cabot (inventor of Cabot cheddar), he soon found his name being canonized by the founders of a new monster-country, and a deep feeling of dread grew in his stomach as people started paying more attention to him in the relatively quiet corner of hell where he was being tortured.
+More than two centuries after his death, after thinking he was “getting away with it” and getting overshadowed by more legit explorers like Amerigo Vespucci and John Cabot (inventor of Cabot cheddar), he soon found his name being canonized by the founders of a new monster-country, and a deep feeling of dread grew in his stomach as people started paying more attention to him in the relatively quiet corner of Hell where he was being tortured.
 For a couple more centuries he was still hailed as a hero, but his proud smile was a facade.
 He knew that, under enough light, his glorified shell would eventually crumble.
-He is credited in hell as being a pioneer in discovering there are worse things than being forgotten.
+He is credited in Hell as being a pioneer in discovering there are worse things than being forgotten.